Getting rid of fleas on cats: a guide to cat fleas

 - Fleas or flea dirt on the fur or skin

 - Excessive grooming

-Some cats are hypersensitive to flea saliva, and become intensely itchy, while old or sick cats, can become weak and anaemic as a result of the resultant blood loss.
+Some cats are hypersensitive to flea saliva, and become intensely itchy.
+Old or sick cats can become weak and anaemic as a result of blood loss.

 For advice on flea prevention and treatment for cats, contact your local vet.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.